-* 24 concerts each year in the Los Angeles, California, neighborhoods of Brentwood, Long Beach and North Hollywood, featuring world renown ensembles and the best new ensembles debuting with The Music Guild.
+* 12 concerts each year in the Los Angeles, California, neighborhood of Brentwood, featuring world renown ensembles and the best new ensembles debuting with The Music Guild.

 * We provide musical instruments to students who are interested in pursuing music studies.

 * Our Piano Adoption Program has provided over 300 free instruments to educators.